When it comes to charitable giving, we help you help your client.

 What does my client have to do in order to work with you and open a charitable fund at the Foundation?

 The process can be brief or lengthy, depending on the needs and desires of your client.
-The formal contract is about a five-page written agreement, in which your client specifies the name of the fund, the identify of the person who will work with us, the charitable goals of the fund, how the money should be invested (we provide four investment options depending on the fund holder’s grantmaking horizon), and a few other details.
+The formal contract is about a five-page written agreement, in which your client specifies the name of the fund, the identify of the person who will work with us, the charitable goals of the fund, how the money should be invested (we provide five investment options depending on the fund holder’s grantmaking horizon), and a few other details.

 Some of our fund holders who have clear and definite intentions have established the agreement very quickly, even through an email process.
 Most have wanted discussion with our highly skilled staff, providing advice and counsel to help clarify their intentions.